humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-09-19-script-yielding-with-setimmediate.md

 The `setImmediate()` function returns an ID that can be used to cancel the call via `clearImmediate()` if necessary.

-It&#8217;s also possible to pass arguments into the `setImmediate()` function argument by including them at the end:
+It's also possible to pass arguments into the `setImmediate()` function argument by including them at the end:

     setImmediate(function(doc, win){